 The “2018 Accelerate State of DevOps” report is the brainchild of Dr. Nicole Forsgren, Gene Kim, and Jez Humble at DORA (DevOps Research and Assessment).
 Based on 5 years of research, with over 30,000 data points from thousands of companies, the project aims to understand precisely what practices enable teams to deliver better software faster.

-Though it’s still hot off the press, the new report is already the talk of the DevOps community.
+The report is already the talk of the DevOps community.
 We think it should become the talk of the software testing world as well.
 Testing and quality are discussed throughout the 78-page report—which now includes a section dedicated to Continuous Testing.

 Here are 4 key takeaways for software testing professionals: